What computing accounts are available at IU, and for whom?

 The SDA is an HPSS distributed storage service with extensive capacity for storing and accessing research data.
 The system is located at IUB and IUPUI, providing automatic off-site copies of data for disaster recovery.

 For more, see The Scholarly Data Archive (SDA) at Indiana University.

-Note: The following information pertains to undergraduate students and sponsored affiliates needing Big Red II, RDC, RFS, or SDA accounts:
+For undergraduate students and sponsored affiliates needing Big Red II, RDC, or SDA accounts: